 It is not uncommon for disagreements and disputes to arise between landlords and tenants.
 Such disputes may occur for various reasons, including a tenant’s failure to pay rent, a tenant’s damage to the property, or a landlord’s failure to return a security deposit or make repairs, among other issues.

 Whether you are a landlord or tenant facing a dispute, you’ll need the legal assistance of a skilled attorney.
 Our landlord-tenant dispute attorneys in Lafayette, Louisiana, can provide you with proper guidance and reliable representation in your matter.
-At J. Clay LeJeune, Attorney at Law, LLC, we represent both landlords and tenants involved in residential and commercial disputes throughout the state of Louisiana, including Acadia, Iberia, St. Landry, St. Martin, and Jefferson Davis.
+At LeJeune & Associates, we represent both landlords and tenants involved in residential and commercial disputes throughout the state of Louisiana, including Acadia, Iberia, St. Landry, St. Martin, and Jefferson Davis.

 Our attorneys are committed to working vigorously to protect our clients.

 Tenant’s Rights & Responsibilities in Louisiana

 Under Louisiana law, tenants have the following rights and responsibilities:

 Tenants must pay rent in compliance with the terms of their rental agreement

 When moving out, the rental unit must be left in the same condition as it was when the tenant moved in (except for normal wear and tear)